-Anyone affected by a stem cell transplant can apply – this includes people before and after a transplant who would like to use the service.
-You can apply or be referred to a volunteer by a member of the Patient Services team.
+Anyone affected by a stem cell transplant can apply – this includes people before and after a transplant.
+You can apply or be referred by a member of the Patient Services team.

 How can peer support help?

-There’s a lot of research that shows how peer support can help the person receiving it to improve their coping skills, offer reassurance and a sense of normality to what feels like a scary place.
+There’s a lot of research that shows how peer support can help the person receiving it to improve their coping skills, offer reassurance and a sense of normality to what can feel like a scary place.

-Peer support can also reduce isolation, increase information sharing, and ensure a better understanding of the experience and what to expect in the future.
-This has been shown to help with managing emotional distress, and make adjusting to the experience of a transplant easier.
+Peer support can also reduce isolation, increase information sharing and ensure a better understanding of the experience and what to expect in the future.
+This has been shown to help with managing emotional distress, and can make adjusting to the experience of a transplant easier.